Andlie94/Cartastrophe-JSFW/README.md

-# 🛒 Cartastrophe – Oops, I Bought It Again
+# 🛍️ Cartastrophe – Oops, I Bought It Again

-Cartastrophe is a modern e-commerce front-end built with **Next.js 15, React, and TypeScript**.
+Cartastrophe is a modern e-commerce demo app built with **Next.js, React, TypeScript, and Tailwind CSS**.
-It was created as part of the JavaScript Frameworks course at Noroff, and the goal was to design and implement a **fully functional checkout experience** using real product data from the Noroff API.
+It allows users to browse products, add them to a cart, and go through a full checkout flow.

+---

 The app is deployed here: [Cartastrophe on Netlify](https://cartastrophe.netlify.app/)